jsmarier-courses/exploratory-data-analysis-and-pitch-mpad2003-f25-group-6/EN-template-for-analysis.md

 Our Census dataset from the City of Ottawa includes a wide range of information.
 The information types are separated by wards, such as Orleans East/West, Barrhaven, etc. These sections allow for all the data to be presented to the user in an organized, accessible way.
 The data can range from finance (incomes, rents, etc.) to the number of people per household, who is employed, etc. We decided to focus on the number of people in each household and how it correlates to general household income.
 The data to figure out the number of people per ward living in houses was found in row 47, and follows along all columns (wards) in the Census.
 There was also the Average total income in 2019 among recipients ($), which was in row 142.
 We conducted a detailed VIMO analysis to deeper analyze the data.

+The VIMO analysis covers four main sections: Valid, Invalid, Missing, and Outlier data, in order to identify potential data quality issues and ensure data accuracy before being used in our research and analysis.
+When it came to performing this analysis, we were able to confirm with our initial sweep that none of the data was missing (every section was filled out), and none of the data was invalid (every section was filled out properly, not with invalid or misplaced data).
+In terms of data Validity, it was an officially conducted City of Ottawa Census, so we count the data as valid.
+In terms of outliers, there weren’t any that really stood out in either category.
+The following images display a more detailed analysis of possible outliers, as well as quartiles, etc.

 ### 3.2.
 Cleaning Data